-Wisconsin is unique as it carries a Basic Plan, 50% Cost-Sharing Plan and 25% Cost-Sharing Plan.
-The best plan for you depends on your budget and healthcare needs.
+Wisconsin carries a Basic Plan, 50% Cost-Sharing Plan, and 25% Cost-Sharing Plan.
+The best plan for you depends on your budget and needs.

-Thankfully, resident beneficiaries can really customize coverage to suit their desires.
+Thankfully, beneficiaries can customize coverage to suit their wishes.

-Talking to a licensed broker can make the process go faster and save you money.
-Let’s take a look at the coverage available and how it can save you money long-term.
+Talking to a broker can make the process go faster and save you money.
+Let’s take a look at coverage and long-term savings.

 Wisconsin Medicare Supplement Basic Benefits Plan